 Because papillary RCC is a very rare type of kidney cancer, there are no medicines that are licensed specifically for the treatment of papillary RCC that has spread.
-Currently, advanced or metastatic papillary RCC is treated using the same medicines as for the more common form of kidney cancer, clear cell RCC, but with varying degrees of success.
+Currently, advanced, or metastatic papillary RCC is treated using the same medicines as for the more common form of kidney cancer, clear cell RCC, with varying degrees of success.

-A number of biological therapies are used for the treatment of advanced papillary RCC, including immunotherapies, targeted therapies and monoclonal antibodies.
+Several biological therapies are used for the treatment of advanced papillary RCC, including immunotherapies, targeted therapies and monoclonal antibodies.